 Within two days of the death, the new widower was in my office, looking for his insurance payment.
 What had happened?
 The husband told the police that they were playing leapfrog and, with the last leap, the woman went over her husband—and over the cliff and onto the highway.

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include Still Learning, Healthy Change, Saving Ourselves and Required Irritation.
+His previous articles include Still Learning, Healthy Change, Saving Ourselves and Required Irritation.
 Follow Dick on Twitter @QuinnsComments.